Wood - our material of choice

 What makes wood ‘Legal’?

 Several organizations and associations exist to regulate the harvesting of trees, especially for large-volume industries such as paper and packaging.
 The most common of these is the Forest Stewardship Council, which ensures the responsible management of forests.
-Another is the Rainforest Alliance, which works to conserve forests around the world by encouraging responsible sourcing.

 Another, which specifically applies to wood sourced in Indonesia, is the SVLK (Sistem Verificasi Legalitas Kayu) - Indonesia’s national timber legality assurance system.
 Items certified via this system are traced by licences called V-Legal documents.
 Under the SVLK, the harvesting of wood from Indonesia’s plantations is strictly monitored to prevent over-harvesting, or even burning.
 Manufacturers are required to justify the uses of every single log through regular audits, which also ensures minimal wastage.